openturns/openturns/python/doc/theory/meta_modeling/gaussian_process_regression.rst

     \metaModel(\vect{x}) = \Expect{\vect{Z}(\omega, \vect{x})} =  \Expect{\vect{Y}(\omega, \vect{x})\, | \,  \cC}.

 We can use the conditional covariance of :math:`\vect{Y}` in order to quantify the error of the metamodel.
-The :class:`~openturns.experimental.GaussianProcessConditionalCovariance` provides all the services to get the error at any point.
+The :class:`~openturns.GaussianProcessConditionalCovariance` provides all the services to get the error at any point.

 .. topic:: API:

-    - See :class:`~openturns.experimental.GaussianProcessFitter`
+    - See :class:`~openturns.GaussianProcessFitter`
-    - See :class:`~openturns.experimental.GaussianProcessRegression`
+    - See :class:`~openturns.GaussianProcessRegression`
-    - See :class:`~openturns.experimental.GaussianProcessConditionalCovariance`
+    - See :class:`~openturns.GaussianProcessConditionalCovariance`

 .. topic:: Examples: